FluffyThePenguin/RSGBot_Archive/readMe.md

 ### Tips
 #### Typescript Version
 This project includes TypeScript 3.9.7 as a dependency.
-Unfortunately, if you've already installed TypeScript on your machine, vsc uses that for type checking.
+If you've already installed TypeScript on your machine, vsc uses that for type checking.
+This might be an issue if your installed version is old.

 To use the included TypesScript version:
 - Open a `.ts` file.
 At the bottom right hand corner of vsc, you should see "TypeScript x.x.x".